ErickWendel/poc-activemq-nodejs/README.md

 There are two files:
 - `sender` who sends 200 messages per second to an Queue
-- `receiver` many Node.js copies whoes receive each individual message.
+- `receiver` many Node.js copies whos receive each individual message.

 ## Running